imyashkale/portfolio/docs/blueprints/index.md

 # Blueprints

 "Welcome to 'Blueprints' — this is where I draft and gather ideas for starting my product engineering company.
 It's a space for me to shape and share my plans and strategies.
-Think of this as an evolving sketch of what's to come, a glimpse into the future of technology and innovation.
+Think of this as an evolving sketch of what's to come.

 Embarking on this visionary journey requires early preparation, ensuring the road ahead is clear and manageable.
 It's about laying a strong foundation today, so our steps towards the future are confident and well-guided